-Years In Operation: 1913 Models Built: Truck and tractor were proposed Approximate Number of Cars Built: Unknown Factory Address: Old table factory in St. Louis, MI Officers of the Company:
+Years In Operation: 1913 Models Built: Truck and tractor were proposed Approximate Number of Cars Built: Prototype at least and possibly 20 or more trucks Factory Address: 230 South Mill Street, St. Louis MI Officers of the Company:

 Dr. A.R.
 Wheeler: President